Siddhant0304/System-Analysis-and-Project-Management/README.md

 1. To study  and understand the requirements of the Fitness Application (FitPal App)
 2. Analyze and identify the system needs.
-3. Identify potential classes based on Object Oriented Concepts
+3. Identify potential classes and attributes based on Object Oriented Concepts
 4. Create Class Diagram
 5. Create Usecase Diagram
 6. Identify the Critical Path of the project